 Where a student withdraws at the end of a term, it will not be necessary for SFW to reassess the amount of loan payable if the total assessed loan amount was properly calculated.
 SLC's assessment system will calculate the student's revised entitlement on the basis of 33% of the total assessed loan where the student leaves the course at the end of the first term, 66% at the end of the second term and 100% if the student completed the third term.
+The loan will be recovered in the normal way through the income contingent repayment procedure.
 This applies to all students including those who cease to attend that course on commencement of a custodial sentence - all payments should cease from the date of withdrawal.